littlehorse-enterprises/littlehorse/docs/CANARY_CONFIGURATIONS.md

 The LH Canary is highly similar to the Strimzi Canary, but it is slightly more complex.
-Whereas the Strimzi Canary just needs to produce messages to a topic and make sure they go through, the LH Canary emulates an E2E use case where a client requests to run a workflow and then a worker executes the schedules task.
+Whereas the Strimzi Canary just needs to produce messages to a topic and make sure they go through, the LH Canary emulates an E2E use case where a client requests to run a workflow and then a worker executes the scheduled task.

 As you can see in the following image, LH Canary has three components an `Aggregator`, a `Metronome` and a `LH TaskWorker`.